-Spaghetti is my favourite type of pasta, especially the hollow version as I find the texture nicer and it holds the sauce better.
+Spaghetti is my favourite type of pasta, especially the hollow version (called bucatini) as I find the texture nicer and it holds the sauce better.

 For most of us, spaghetti is the convenient form of long circular strands of dried pasta (pasta secca) made from wheat and water.
 Home-made raw pasta (pasta fresca) can have the addition of eggs and or fresh herbs to add colour/taste.